Franciz008/performance_monitor/README.md

 - `-fp, --file_period`: Specifies the data period to be recorded, default is 7 days.
 - `-d, --detail`: Specifies whether to record the process list to a CSV file, default is not recorded.

+The options "-s" and "-p" are mutually exclusive and cannot be used simultaneously.

 ## Usage

 ### Monitor the process of the software